gothgirllover67/recolovetr/README.md

 # Reco Love: Gold Beach (PCSG00782) -- English Fan Translation

-An unofficial English translation for *Reco Love: Gold Beach* on PS Vita, game version **1.07**.
-Covers the base game: the ADV script (dialogue), the UI text tables, the eboot, and on-screen captions baked into textures.
+An unofficial English translation for *Reco Love: Gold Beach* on PS Vita, game version **1.07** and 4 story DLC.

 This is a fan translation patch, not a copy of the game. **This repository ships no game files at all** -- only translation text, xdelta patches (which only make sense applied to a copy you already have), and the tools to build or apply them against your own legally-owned copy.
-See [Legal](#legal) below.

 ## Status